timruffles/mobile-drag-drop/README.md

 }
 ```

-Also there will be classes applied to the dragImage-element according to the
+Also there will be classes applied to the `dragImage`-element according to the
 current drop effect/operation on dragging.

 ```CSS